daisybutler/Colour-Splash-project02/README.md

 - **Call to action buttons**: The two buttons on the homepage, 'Get Started' and 'Get in Touch' grow in size when the user hovers over them to prompt clicking.

 - **Contact Form:** The 'Get in Touch' button on the home page triggers a modal to open on the left-hand side of the screen.
 Providing all required fields have been filled out, pressing the 'Submit' button will trigger the sendMail() function in the Javascript file sendQuestion.js.

+- **Share:** The share control allows the user to download the hex numbers of their current colour selection.
+Clicking the button triggers the exportSelection() function found in exportSelection.js.

 - **Help Modal:** The help control on the tester page triggers a modal to drop down from the top of the page, which the user can dismiss by clicking the 'Got it!' button.